Hyphen-ated/lttp-no-music/readme.txt

 By Hyphen-ated
 version 0.1

 This is a patch to remove music from the 1.0 japanese version of Zelda LTTP.
+It works with the randomizer at http://vt.alttp.run/

+It's not currently suitable for use in races, because it saves several seconds on each crystal.
+(The length of the music is involved somehow with determining how long you're frozen holding the crystal.)

 How it was made:
 The addresses $0132 and $012C are involved with controlling the music.